 On top of this, inhaling the scent of peppermint can also help you keep colds at bay, thanks to its anti-inflammatory nature which calms irritated nasal passages.
 It also helps with headaches and migraines.

-To use the refreshing peppermint essential oil in a diffuser, add about 3 to 5 drops per every 100ml of distilled water.
+To use the refreshing peppermint in a diffuser, add a few drops, about 3 to 5 drops per every 100ml of distilled water.
 Make sure to not go overboard or the scent could end up too overpowering, causing headaches and nausea.

 Peppermint Essential Oil In A Bath

-If you’re looking to really up your self-care game, you can pamper yourself by adding your essential oils into a nice, relaxing bath.
+If you’re looking to really up your self-care game, you can pamper yourself by adding a few drops of your favorite oils into a nice, relaxing bath.
 All you need to do is fill up your bath with warm to hot water and add in a few drops of the oil.
 If you’ve got sensitive skin, we recommend you start with just 6 drops, but you can go up to 8 if sensitivity isn’t a worry for you.

 Peppermint Oil For Nausea, Indigestion And Bloating